stillmattwest/node_sql_lessons/npm_and_express.md

 So far, our app can listen for HTTP requests, serve static files, and send basic responses to two different routes.
 All of that functionality is thanks to the power of _middleware_.

 Express is a self-described "minimalist" application and by itself it has, well, minimal functionality.
-An Express application is basically a big stack of middleware with some basic web services to tie is all together.
+An Express application is basically a big stack of middleware with some basic web services to tie it all together.

 But what is middleware?
 Middleware is a stack of applications that sit between the _client request_ and the _server response._ Express allows middleware to do a few different things: